You are here: Home > Section on Sensory Coding and Neural Ensembles

 We performed our experiments in intact animals.
 To locate the source of baseline activity, we reversibly silenced the receptor neurons by delivering chilled air to the antenna while using tetrode, intracellular, and patch recording techniques to track activity in each type of downstream cell.
 Cooling the antenna significantly lowered the spontaneous firing rate of the receptor neurons and had three main effects on downstream neurons.
 First, responses to odors were gradually eliminated.
 Second, the spontaneous firing rates of projection neurons decreased from 3–4 spikes/sec to less than 1 spike/sec.
 Finally, as the antenna cooled to about 6oC, the resting membrane potential of projection neurons fell by 6.9 mV, that of local neurons by 13.1mV, and that of Kenyon cells by 7.4 mV.
 The results demonstrate that the odor-receptor neurons provide a constant barrage of spontaneous input to later stages of olfactory processing.
 The input contributes to the spike rates of projection neurons and helps determine the resting membrane potentials of higher-order neurons.

-Given that a single odorant may activate multiple types of odor receptor neuron, that these neurons generate an ongoing barrage of noisy output, that each projection neuron receives input from relatively few types of receptor neuron, and that Kenyon cells receive massively convergent input from many projection neurons, the questions arises as to how the response thresholds of successive layers of follower neurons (projection neurons and Kenyon cells) are best set.
-With a simple receiver-operator model, we demonstrate that distinguishing signal from noise is best when projection neuron activity is minimally thresholded before the Kenyon cells, a configuration that permits the maximal convergence of information before a response decision is made.
+Given that a single odorant may activate several types of odor receptor neuron, that these neurons generate an ongoing barrage of noisy output, that each projection neuron receives input from relatively few types of receptor neuron, and that Kenyon cells receive massively convergent input from many projection neurons, the questions arises as to how the response thresholds of successive layers of follower neurons (projection neurons and Kenyon cells) are best set.
+With a simple receiver-operator model, we demonstrated that distinguishing signal from noise is best when projection neuron activity is minimally thresholded before the Kenyon cells, a configuration that permits the maximal convergence of information before a response decision is made.
 Taken together, our results illustrate how noise arises in a sensory system, how it propagates, and how it is controlled to provide effective signal detection.

 Behavioral and physiological development of olfactory processing

 The preference could be attributed to a peripheral mechanism; for example, perhaps hatchling locusts have a surplus of odor receptors for grass odors.
 We tested the hypothesis by making electro-antennograms from hatchlings and found that the antennae respond best to grass odor, and less strongly to an assortment of non-plant odors (as do, as we found, the antennae of adult locusts).
-This was also true when the odors were mutually diluted to provide equal vapor pressure.
+This was also true when the odors were diluted to provide equal vapor pressure.
 We also found that, in hatchling antennae, sensory adaptation occurs for grass odors with the same timing and extent as for non-plant odors.
 The results suggest that the behaviorally demonstrated innate preference for grass odors is determined, at least in part, by the prevalence of olfactory receptors for them, a prevalence that is in place at hatching and persists into adulthood.

 In most respects, odor responses of the hatchling brain resemble those of the adult brain.
 By recording local field potentials in the mushroom bodies of hatchlings, we found that the oscillatory synchronization mechanism is already intact (although the oscillation frequency is significantly slower than in the adult).
 By recording intracellularly from antennal lobe neurons, we found odor-specific temporal patterns in the distributed responses of projection neurons.
 The responses appeared similar to those of adults, and we found no evidence in the antennal lobe for specialized neurons responding only to grass odors.
 Thus, representations of grass and other odors in the hatchling brain, as in the adult brain, are broadly, spatio-temporally distributed.